Do I need a studio monitor controller?

 cmc2 drawmer monitor controller

-With 2 stereo balanced jack inputs, plus a 3.5mm jack for your smart phone/MP3 player, complete with variable level control for your reference tracks, the CMC 2 compact monitor controller is as its name describes, a nimble, introductory model that takes up very little in the way of physical footprint, but boasts a wealth of I/O flexibility.
+With 2 stereo balanced jack inputs, plus a 3.5mm jack for your smart phone/MP3 player, complete with variable level control for your reference tracks, the CMC 2 compact studio monitor controller is as its name describes, a nimble, introductory model that takes up very little in the way of physical footprint, but boasts a wealth of I/O flexibility.

 Supporting two sets of stereo monitors plus a sub-woofer (each with individual switches so you can activate them in any order) the CMC 2 has enough outputs to accommodate your ever growing monitoring needs, as you move further afield and into an increasingly sophisticated listening setup.